 In this straightforward guide to strokes, you'll discover more about the condition: what strokes are, how many people they affect and how to recognise the symptoms.
 And if you do see someone who you suspect is having a stroke, what you should do.

 26th March each year is Purple Day in support of Epilepsy awareness worldwide.
-Purple day is a global initiative, which was devised by Cassidy Megan in 2008 to promote awareness of and raise funds for people with epilepsy.
+Cassidy Megan, a young girl from Canada started Purple day in 2008 to promote awareness of and raise funds for people with epilepsy.

 Starting on the 6th May, Meningitis awareness week aims to raise awareness and increase fundraising for the condition.

 There are around 150,000 cases of sepsis each year in the UK.
 It kills around 5 people every hour - or 44,000 a year – more than kills bowel, breast and prostate cancer combined (figures from The Sepsis Trust).